MicrosoftDocs/memdocs/memdocs/intune/protect/blackberry-mtd-connector-integration.md

 - Admin sign-in credentials to access the UES management console

-### BlackBerry Protect app authorization
+### BlackBerry UES app authorization

-By integrating UES with Intune, you authorize the following actions in your tenant:
+By integrating BlackBerry UES with Intune, you authorize the following actions in your tenant:

 - Allow BlackBerry UES to communicate information related to device health state back to Intune.
 To grant these permissions, you must use Global Administrator credentials.
 Granting permissions is a one-time operation.
 After the permissions are granted, the Global Administrator credentials aren't needed for day-to-day operation.